Exemption for parental leave

 |Date of effect||

 1 July 2019

-This ruling replaces PTA-012 to take into account amendments to the parental leave exemption which took effect from 1 July 2019.
+This ruling replaces PTA-012 to take into account amendments to the parental leave exemption that took effect from 1 July 2019.

-As this exemption is not harmonised with other Australian jurisdictions, this Revenue Ruling is not harmonised with other Australian jurisdictions.
+Because this exemption is not harmonised with other Australian jurisdictions, neither is this Revenue Ruling.

 Until 30 June 2019, section 53 of the Payroll Tax Act 2007 (the Act) exempted certain wages paid or payable to an employee on maternity leave or adoption leave from payroll tax.
 From 1 July 2019, this exemption has been extended to wages paid or payable in respect of parental leave to both primary caregivers and secondary caregivers.

 The purpose of this Revenue Ruling is to explain the application of the exemption for parental leave pay and clarify elements of the exemption.

 - Applies to wages paid or payable by an employer to an employee in respect of leave for the employee's role as primary caregiver or secondary caregiver for a child.